gbdev/pandocs/content/Timer_and_Divider_Registers.md

 TMA to $FD would divide the clock by three, and so on.

-If a TMA write is executed at the same time as the content of TMA is transferred to TIMA as the result of a timer overflow, the old value if transferred to TIMA.
+If a TMA write is executed at the same time as the content of TMA is transferred to TIMA as the result of a timer overflow, the old value is transferred to TIMA.

 ### FF07 - TAC - Timer Control (R/W)